-The judges are: Hawth General Manager, Dave Watmore; Community Worker, Katie Bennett; Head of Community Services for Crawley Borough Council, Kate Wilson and Head of Community Sport for the Crawley Observer, Mark Dunford.
+The judges are: Hawth General Manager, Dave Watmore; Community Worker, Katie Bennett; Head of Community Services for Crawley Borough Council, Kate Wilson and Crawley Observer Editor, Mark Dunford.

 Who can attend the Awards Presentation Evening?

 Shortlisted nominees along with family, friends, supporters and those who nominated them will be invited to attend the Awards Presentation Evening at The Hawth in mid March.
 The event is strictly by invitation only.

 Children are very welcome.
 Parents and carers will know best whether their children will be happy to remain seated for the duration of the event.

 Tickets are free of charge and can be sent by post or collected from the Box Office.

 We apologise but due to high numbers we are only able to make tickets available to shortlisted nominees and their supporters and those who nominated them.